sbmlteam/libsbml/README.txt

 This will let it automatically find the source code and know where to put the binaries.
-If you run cmake-gui in some other way, you'll need to tell it the location of the source code (libsbml/) and where to build the binaries (libsbml/build/) by hand.
+If you run cmake-gui in some other way, you'll need to tell it the location of the source code (libsbml/) and where to build the binaries (libsbml/build/).

 From there, push the 'Configure' button.
 This will take you to a new window where you are asked what to use to build libsbml.
 On